Additional Patient Reviews

 Physician Assistant: (818) 901-6600 Ext.
 2467

 Jaime D. Hernandez, MD, is a board-certified orthopedic surgeon who specializes in hip and knee replacement.
-Each year, he performs over 400 joint replacements.
-He was specialty-trained in joint replacement surgery at Harvard Medical School's Brigham and Women's Hospital.
+Each year, he performs over 500 joint replacements.
+He was specialty trained in hip and knee replacement at Harvard Medical School's Brigham and Women's Hospital.
+He is a member of the American Association of Hip and Knee Surgeons (AAHKS), the specialty society for surgeons focused on hip and knee replacement.
 While in Boston, Dr. Hernandez gained tremendous experience performing complex joint replacements and revising failed joint replacements.
 He was further trained in techniques of partial knee replacement, anterior hip replacement, and hip resurfacing.

 While at Harvard, Dr. Hernandez was a member of the trauma team, treating upper and lower extremity injuries at the region's level 1 trauma center.
 Caring for patients with these devastating injuries and helping restore their level of function is particularly rewarding to Dr. Hernandez.